Copper: Applications

 The major applications of copper are electrical wire (60%), roofing and plumbing (20%), and industrial machinery (15%).
 Copper is used mostly as a pure metal, but when greater hardness is required, it is put into such alloys as brass and bronze (5% of total use).
 For more than two centuries, copper paint has been used on boat hulls to control the growth of plants and shellfish.
 A small part of the copper supply is used for nutritional supplements and fungicides in agriculture.
 Pure copper's ductility, weakness and high friction between copper chips and cutting tools makes machining of copper difficult; alloys are preferred for good machinability.
-Copper cookware can react with acidic or alkaline foods leaving a metallic taste, but is useful for whipping egg-whites.
+Copper cookware can react with acidic or alkaline foods, leaving a metallic taste, but is useful for whipping egg-whites.

 Wire and cable

 Despite competition from other materials, copper remains the preferred electrical conductor in nearly all categories of electrical wiring except overhead electric power transmission where aluminium is often preferred.
-Copper wire is used in power generation, power transmission, power distribution, telecommunications, electronics circuitry, and countless types of electrical equipment.
+Copper wire is used in power generation, power transmission, electric power distribution, telecommunications, electronics circuitry, and countless types of electrical equipment.
 Electrical wiring is the most important market for the copper industry.
 This includes structural power wiring, power distribution cable, appliance wire, communications cable, automotive wire and cable, and magnet wire.
 Roughly half of all copper mined is used for electrical wire and cable conductors.
 Many electrical devices rely on copper wiring because of its multitude of beneficial properties, such as its high electrical conductivity, tensile strength, ductility, creep (deformation) resistance, corrosion resistance, low thermal expansion, high thermal conductivity, ease of soldering, and ease of installation.

 For a short period from the late 1960s to the late 1970s, copper wiring was replaced by aluminium wiring in many housing construction projects in America but improper design resulted in fire hazards.
 The safety issues have since been solved by use of larger sizes of aluminium wire (#8AWG and up), and properly designed aluminium wiring is still being installed in place of copper.
 For example, the Airbus A380 uses aluminum wire in place of copper wire for electrical power transmission.